It was a dark and stormy night. Well, it was dark and sprinkling a little bit. But that annoying kind of sprinkle that gets your clothes all soggy.

 High pitch squeal from fridge.

-And then, just when she thought they might have lucked out this year, thought that maybe by some miracle the porch light burned out, it happened.
+And then, just when she thought they might have lucked out this year, thought that maybe by some miracle the porch light had burned out, it happened.
 The very thing she had been dreading.

 And that’s when all hell broke loose.
 Before she could stop him, he launched his (freakishly strong, by the way) 32-pound body like a rocket off her lap, hitting the floor mid-stride and doing a Scooby-Doo scramble around the corner of the coffee table until he reached the door at the top of the stairs of their second-story apartment, barking and howling the entire time like the neighborhood feral cats had finally gotten organized and were attacking the house en masse.